CSCI-3308-Project/CSCI_3308Project/README.md

 7) serverSide/db/ includes all of the code to create and seed tables within our databse as well as all of the seed data
 ## Deployment
 https://study-buddies-app.herokuapp.com/
+Note: If Heroku app delays with loading or gives you an error, this is because the application is in a sleep state.
+Reload the page after 30 seconds if this occurs.
 ## Authors
 * **Justin Adkins** - [GitHub](https://github.com/jadkins89)
 * **Parikshit Bhetwal** - [GitHub](https://github.com/pbhetwal)